 What is America?
 What is the American experience?
-How do the answers to these questions vary depending on who is being asked?
-You will think deeply and critically about these questions and about the role of the U.S. in matters near and far.
+How do the answers to these questions vary depending on who is asked?
+Learn to think deeply and critically about these questions and about the role of the U.S. in matters near and far.

-Students in this program become knowledgeable, flexible professionals, change agents, researchers, educators and advocates by critically addressing diverse intersectional experiences, quality of life and justice issues, field-based applications, and research for ongoing learning and writing.
+You can become a knowledgeable, flexible professional, change agent, researcher, educator and advocate by critically addressing diverse intersectional experiences, quality of life and justice issues, field-based applications, and research for ongoing learning and writing.

-Are you a graduate student who intends to teach, perform research or pursue a career related to gender studies?
-You can be better equipped to tackle important contemporary issues with extensive knowledge about gender research, theory and the ways gender is structured into our society and culture, obtained through the interdisciplinary training of this program.
+Are you a graduate student who intends to pursue a career related to gender studies, with plans to teach or perform research?
+Through the interdisciplinary training of this program, you'll become better equipped to tackle important contemporary issues with extensive knowledge about gender research, gender theory and the ways that gender is structured into our society and culture.

-Receive transdisciplinary training in theory and methods needed to conduct original, cutting-edge research that will contribute to the larger field of women, gender and sexuality studies.
+Receive transdisciplinary training in feminist theories and methodologies, and learn to conduct original, cutting-edge research while you contribute to the field of women, gender and sexuality studies.

 Are you a future scholar or change agent who wants to conduct research and evaluate policies that promote social change?
 This program is composed of scholars dedicated to creating and implementing innovations to change the world.

-Take a unique approach to the study of justice in this doctoral program based on the knowledge that no one solution works for all.
-Examine the intersecting forms of injustice, engage multiple visions of justice, and upon graduation be ready to transform communities by empowering those silenced by inequality.
+Take a unique approach to the study of justice, knowing that no single solution works for everyone.
+Examine the intersecting forms of injustice, engage multiple visions of justice, and get ready to transform communities by empowering those silenced by inequality.

-Avail yourself of training and knowledge of sexual communities, and learn transdisciplinary perspectives about how understandings of sexualities have informed social relations, the legal system, the body and health, policies and institutions of the state.
+Examine transdisciplinary perspectives on how social understandings of sexualities and genders have informed cultural practices, social relations, the body and health, family life, law and policy, and other institutions of the state.

 Learn to think critically about social, cultural and political dimensions of social transformation.
-Explore historical and current dynamics from diverse theories, conduct interdisciplinary research and equip yourself with the knowledge and skills necessary for positioning yourself as an effective contributor toward social change.
+Explore historical and current dynamics from diverse theories, conduct interdisciplinary research and equip yourself with the knowledge and skills necessary to become an effective contributor toward social change.